 MySQL is an open source implementation of SQL, and is used for websites that need databases such as online shops, blogs or content managed websites.

 OpenCart is a free, open source eCommerce system.
-With an excellent set of features as standard, OpenCart is a good choice for those wanting to sell online.
+With an excellent set of features as standard, OpenCart web design is a good choice for those wanting to sell online.
 Free or cheap plugins can are available to add extra features such as blogs, product import etc.

 osCommerce is a free, open source eCommerce system.
 There are several systems developed on top of osCommerce such as Holbi Trueloaded, CRELoaded and Zen Cart.